-As a home decoration material, improper construction will cause hollowing between the tiles and the grassroots due to poor bonding and weak bonding.
+As a home decoration material, improper construction will cause tile hollowing and the grassroots due to poor bonding and weak bonding.

 So what are the hazards of tile hollowing?

-- The hollow part of the tile is not sticky, and it is easy to break when the external force is significant in the future.
+1. The part of the tile hollowing is not sticky, and it is easy to break when the external force is significant in the future.

-- The hollowing area of the tiles may gradually expand, and finally, the tiles will lift or fall off.
+2. The area of the tile hollowing may gradually expand, and finally, the tiles will lift or fall off.

-We analyze the reasons for the hollowing of the tiles and the corresponding solutions from the following 5 aspects.
+We analyze the reasons for the tile hollowing and the corresponding solutions from the following 5 aspects.

 - The base layer is loosing, the wall peeling off after the tiles are attached.

 - The unevenness of the base layer results in different amounts of tile adhesive in each position of the same tile.
-The tile adhesive shrinks unevenly during the hardening process, so there will be a gap between the base layer, causing the tile to hollow.
+The tile adhesive shrinks unevenly during the hardening process, so there will be a gap between the base layer, causing the tile hollowing.

 - The surface of the base layer has not been cleaned up and is covered with dust, loose material, oil stains, etc. The mortar is actually in direct contact with the dirt and is not integrated with the base layer, so it is prone to hollowing after a long time.

 Therefore, it is necessary to carefully check the base layer before application to determine whether the surface is dirty or uneven or cracks or looseness.
-If so, use a spatula to remove the easy-to-peel areas on the surface of the base layer, and then repair the cracked areas to ensure that the surface of the base layer is clean, flat, and firm, which can reduce the probability of tiles falling off.
+If so, use a spatula to remove the easy-to-peel areas on the surface of the base layer.
+And then repair the cracked areas to ensure that the surface of the base layer is clean, flat, and firm.
+It can reduce the probability of tiles falling off.
 The painted base layer should be roughened.

 2. Improper operation during construction